hamshif/Wielder/README.md

 -
 To learn how to run read PYTHON.md

+Development Instructions
+=
+When developing file systems side effects e.g. creating files, directories, symlinks, etc.. check if functionality exists in the util module and use it or create it there.

 Path Handling:
 -
 In Wielder, paths are treated as Unix paths due to the distributed environment.